Lmateosl/phrasesGenerator/README.md

  4. In the folder of the project run:

         node index.js

+ 5. Run the command the times you want to generate new phrases.
- 5. Enjoy the good phrases.
+ 6. Enjoy the good phrases.

  ## Stack:
    + JavaScript